tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 ## Course slides

 For the live workshops, I have various slides that cover different sections of this course.
-If you're a teacher adapting this material for a course on API documentation in a tech comm program, you can clone and modify the slides.
 See [Course Slides](workshop.html) for the links.
-Basically, you would clone this GitHub repo and copy over the content from the `slides` directory.

 The slides use [RevealJS](https://github.com/hakimel/reveal.js/), which is an HTML/CSS/JS framework for slides.
 The images are single-sourced between the site and the slides, so they'll more likely stay in sync.

-You can adapt the slides as needed for your lessons.
+## Copyright and re-use of materials

+Some people have asked whether they can use materials from this course to give their own API documentation workshops.
+I only allow the material to be used for non-profit workshops where the workshop leader isn't charging participants for the instruction.
+Of course, many of the ideas and concepts in this course aren't specific or unique to me, and you're entitled to fair use.
+However, you can't just hijack my site's materials, activities, and other information to clone it for your own for-profit endeavor.

 ## Let me know if any content is out of date